 We are excited about what it means to be a Catholic School.
 We know that by living out our mission we are equipping our students with the skills they need to change the face of the earth.

 Every day begins with prayer; from the youngest in the Nursery to the Sixth Form tutor groups.
-Three Faith Life Prefects are appointed to help co-ordinate and lead a variety of events during the year.
-They are assisted by a team of Liturgy Prefects from each Senior Form class.
+Community and Faith Life Prefects are appointed to help co-ordinate and lead a variety of events during the year.
+They are assisted by a team of Community and Faith Life Prefects from each Senior Form class.
 Every Wednesday the celebration of Mass takes place in our Chapel.
 Terms always begin and end with Mass or special Liturgies.
 Every February half-term the whole school celebrates our Feast Day with Mass in Ealing Abbey.
 Our Carol Service also is held in the Abbey.
 These services are held with the kind permission of the Abbot of Ealing.

 Those girls making their First Holy Communion in their own parishes also celebrate this important sacrament in school with our annual First Holy Communion Mass at Corpus Christi.
 As a community we also mark our older students who make their Confirmation in their parishes with a special Confirmation Celebration close to Pentecost.
 Both sets of students are linked together is school as part of our ‘Faith Friends’ programme.